Elzawawy/covid-case-estimator/notebooks/models/README.md

 * Weather Features are very relevant in context of daily cases.
 * Daily Deaths and Recovered Cases were also of good importance to the daily number of cases.

+## Neural network model for total cases for a given country
+For all the four attempts, providing training data with features that correlated with the total cases value was the main challenge.
+Having a features that have a high correlation with the total cases value help alot to decrease the testing error.
+Alot of features have been tried and their correlation with the total cases value have been tested.
+At first, the 4 models give a poor testing results because of the data until we reach the 9 features suitable to determine and predict the total cases of COVID-19 in a country.

+Although the dataset was very poor (the size with small), the models show an acceptable results regarding the root mean square error or prediction score.

+**Learnt Lessons:**
+* The higher the correlation between features and target value, the better the result of training and testing.
+* The regression model can give an acceptable results although the training data may be small.
+* COVID-19 total deaths and tests were highly correlated with the total cases value.
+So, we can depend on them tp predict the number of COVID-19 total cases in a country.